opengd/solar-sis/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 The system is also included in a prebuilt Raspberry PI image supplied by [DIY Tech & Repairs](http://diytechandrepairs.nu/raspberry-solar) You can also find alot of information regarding the main project on his [Youtube channel](https://www.youtube.com/user/daromeresperyd)

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+Currently it only works with serialport 4.0.7 if you are running with the built in USB to Serial converter on the MPP inverters and chargers.
+This is an big issue but if you stick with 4.0.7 it works and also if you go with the pure serial interface.
+(This need to be bugged and sorted)

 ```
-Some brain because currently there is not much help here :)
+serialport 4.0.7
 ```

 ### Installing